intel/disease-prediction/README.md

 USER_CONSENT=y docker compose run preprocess
 ```

-**Note:** Before first time run, due to an bug with the preprocessing script run the following steps after preprocessing:
+**Note:**
+Preprocessing Script Initialization: Essential Steps Prior to the First Execution

+To ensure a smooth and error-free experience, please follow these steps after completing the preprocessing stage.
+These steps are necessary to address any potential issues and ensure optimal functionality during the initial run.
+Run the following steps after preprocessing:
 ```bash
 # This will run the entire use case pipeline
 CONFIG=disease_prediction_baremetal docker compose run dev